Find A Roommate

 The Office of Student Conduct offers a Student Mediation Program, visit Student Mediation Program.
 Mediation is a way to address conflicts and disagreements.
 Mediation is a problem solving process guided by a neutral third party who helps participants explore issues and options, with the goal of resolving the conflict.
 To learn more about mediation or to request mediation, call 614-292-0748 or visit Student Conduct.

-Off-Campus and Commuter Student Services also is willing to meet with you and your roommates.
-A neutral third party (OCCSS staff) will sit down with you and your roommate(s) and discuss a potential resolution for any conflict you might have with your roommate(s).
+Willie J. Young, Sr. Off-Campus and Commuter Student Engagement also is willing to meet with you and your roommates.
+A neutral third party (OCCSE staff) will sit down with you and your roommate(s) and discuss a potential resolution for any conflict you might have with your roommate(s).

 Common Disputes Resolved by Mediation: